D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Description: this is the part associated to the signal's description themselves.
 Dimensionality, data type are the main items to be described.
 ## DrillingEquipment<!-- DEFINITION SET HEADER -->
 - Description: in this category fall all the standard equipment encountered on a drilling rig.
 Note that the goal of the vocabulary is not to provide a detailed description of the rig.
 Therefore we only consider nouns that can help providing a signal context.
+## DrillingIncident<!-- DEFINITION SET HEADER -->
+- Description: this category refers mostly to the description of drilling incidents.
 ## DWISSemantics<!-- DEFINITION SET HEADER -->
 - Description: definitions of the base noun and verb.
 All verbs and nouns in the DWIS vocabulary are children of those.
 ## EndPoints<!-- DEFINITION SET HEADER -->